BYLAWS OF THE VIRGINIA CONSERVATION ASSOCIATION

-1. The annual membership dues shall be proposed by the BD and ratiﬁed by a majority vote of the Vote will take place either in person or by virtual ballot.
+- Changes to annual membership dues shall be proposed by the BD and ratiﬁed by a majority vote of the Vote will take place either in person or by virtual ballot.

-2. The assessed dues shall be payable by the ﬁrst meeting in September of each fiscal year.
+- The assessed dues shall be payable by the ﬁrst meeting of each program

 Section A. Meetings and Notiﬁcation

-4. A portion of each regular meeting will be devoted to VCA business matters, if needed.
+- A portion of each regular meeting will be devoted to VCA business matters, if

 Section A. Board of Directors – Composition

-3. No more than five members of the BD shall be from a single institution.
+- No more than three members of the BD shall be from a single

 Section B. Board of Directors – Term of Oﬃce and Duties